yushi1007/rails-model-view-controller-readme/README.md

 ### Models

 At the end of the day the model file is a Ruby class.
 If it has a corresponding database table it will inherit from the `ActiveRecord::Base` class, which means that it has access to a number of methods that assist in working with the database.
 However, you can treat it like a regular Ruby class, allowing you to create methods, data attributes, and everything else that you would want to do in a class file.
-In a typical model file you will find your application's domain logic, extending the restaurant analogy the chef (your mode) performs a number of tasks to create each meal that the waiter (controller) and especially the table (views) don't know anything about.
+In a typical model file you will find your application's domain logic, extending the restaurant analogy the chef (your model) performs a number of tasks to create each meal that the waiter (controller) and especially the table (views) don't know anything about.
 Some of this domain logic would include items such as complex database queries, data relationships and custom algorithms.

 It is important to remember to follow the single responsibility principle for your model class files.
 If any of the methods that you place in the model file perform tasks outside the scope of that specific model, they should probably be moved to their own class.